JSW-JW/DaggerApp_Java/README.md

 * When annotating models for Retrofit request models, it's not necessarily annotated with "@SerializedName".
 It has no effect if your variable name already matches the corresponding field name in the JSON.
 * You don't have to use @Expose as well.
 As per official documentation: "This annotation has no effect unless you build Gson with a GsonBuilder and invoke GsonBuilder.excludeFieldsWithoutExposeAnnotation() method."
 * When @ContributesAndroidInjector performs, it actually generate 'subcomponent' and we can check it in the generated java code.
 It performs exactly the same.

+# Fragment's different behavior related with observers, daggers, and things like that

+* Fragment has its own lifecycle.
+This is why we need to remove the observer.
+Otherwise, we will get kind of weird behavior like observers left floating around memory.